 www.nwac.us - The NWAC promotes safety by helping reduce the impacts of avalanches and adverse mountain weather on the recreation industry and transportation in Washington and Northern Oregon through data collection, mountain weather and avalanche forecasting, and education.
 It assists a variety of snow safety and snow maintenance programs by providing and analyzing useful weather, snow, and avalanche data, and by producing and distributing a variety of mountain weather and avalanche forecast products.
 It also assists back country travelers by providing current information on snow pack structure and avalanche danger and by forecasting expected changes in snow and avalanche conditions.

 The professional mountain meteorologists and avalanche specialists at NWAC are on duty from September through June, issuing twice daily forecasts from about mid-November through mid-April and special statements as warranted in early fall and late spring.
-The NWAC is administered by the U.S. Department of Agriculture – Forest Service.
-The NWAC also prepares annual reports each spring that provide a wealth of information on Northwest snow pack, weather and avalanches for past years beginning in the 2000 – 01 winter.
+The NWAC is administered by the U.S. Department of Agriculture - Forest Service.
+The NWAC also prepares annual reports each spring that provide a wealth of information on Northwest snow pack, weather and avalanches.
 NWAC offers various educational programs and provides an educational page on its website.
 NWAC is housed at the National Weather Service forecast office in Seattle, Washington at the Western Regional headquarters of NOA at Sandpoint.